rpm-software-management/dnf-plugins-core/doc/download.rst

 ``dnf download dnf --source``
     Download the latest dnf source package to the current directory.

+``dnf download rpm --debuginfo``
+    Download the latest rpm-debuginfo package to the current directory.

 ``dnf download btanks --resolve``
     Download the latest btanks package and the uninstalled dependencies to the current directory.